aiplanethub/introduction-to-powerbi/model-data/1956-Model Data in Power BI.md

 There are two main benefits of using a star schema:

 - Usability: A star schema makes your data model cleaner and more organized, and your report will be easier to use.
 - Performance: Star schemas allow you to easily scale your report to very large volumes of data.
-DAX measures also calculate faster and the Power BI report refreshes faster overall.
+DAX measures also calculate faster, and the Power BI report refreshes faster overall.

 ---